Board of Directors

 - 6 Full Board Meetings per year with the dates agreed each June, usually taking place in the early evening, online at present but once safe to do so it is envisaged there will be a mix of online and in person meetings.

-- 2 additional meetings per term for School Development Plan and Curriculum links.
+- 2 additional meetings per term (at a mutually convenient time) for School Development Plan and Curriculum monitoring.

-- Occasional requests to form one-off panels e.g., for admissions.
+- Occasional requests to form one-off panels e.g., for admissions etc.

 - The time to prepare for meetings (reading papers in advance etc.).

 An ideal board of directors will include those with a wide range of skills and experience, including business acumen and life skills.
+However enthusiasm is also important, therefore, full training is available.
 We are fortunate that our recent annual skills audit has confirmed that we are well served at the moment, but additional IT skills would enhance us!

 Similar to the way the Board of Directors hold the Headteacher to account, our Panel of Members hold the Board to account, receiving termly reports from the Chair of Directors, to monitor that the school is operating per statute and according to the Academies Handbook.